lumi-a/masters-thesis/thesis.typ

   )
 ] <bin-packing-example>

-In practice, heuristics are used, which do not attempt to find the best possible packing, but quickly find a packing that still uses few bins @binPackingRevisited @binPackingHeuristics.
+In practice, heuristics are used, which do not attempt to find the best possible packing, but quickly find a packing that nevertheless uses few bins @binPackingRevisited @binPackingHeuristics.
 All of the following heuristics are _online_: The items $w_i$ arrive in sequence and the heuristic has to assign $w_i$ permanently to a bin.
 Once the item $w_i$ has been processed, its assignment can not be changed.
 - _Best-Fit_: When item $w_i$ arrives, pack it into a bin which has the least remaining space among the bins that can contain $w_i$.
 If no such bin exists, open a new one.
 - _Next-Fit_: When item $w_i$ arrives, pack it into the bin that $w_(i-1)$ was assigned to, or open a new bin if this is not possible.
 - _First-Fit_: Order the bins by the time in which they were opened, and pack $w_i$ into the oldest bin in which it fits.
 If no such bin exists, open a new one.